 Imagine lifting a heavy box at work and feeling a pop in your back.
-The next morning, you were in the hospital and neurologist was explaining the surgery he would be doing on your back the following day.
-It turns out that you had slipped a disc in your lower back when you lifted the box at work.
+The next morning, you are in the hospital and a neurologist is explaining the surgery he would be doing on your back the following day.
+It turns out that you have slipped a disc in your lower back because of the activities you were doing at work.

 Due to your injury, you are facing several days in the hospital, major surgery and weeks of recovery.
 You are also facing the possibility that you will never fully recover from the injury.
 How will you pay the medical bills?
 What happens if you cannot return to work?
 How will you pay your rent if you do not have income?

 Work-related accidents are the reason that workers’ compensation exists.
 An accident at work should not leave you in a bad economic position.
 If you have suffered a workplace injury, you might be entitled to workers’ compensation benefits.
-A personal injury attorney in the Lakeland area can help you file a claim or appeal a denial.
+A workers’ compensation attorney in the Lakeland area can help you file a claim or fight the insurance company’s denial of your claim.
 Read further for an overview of workers’ compensation.

 Workers’ compensation defined